Research Centers and Initiatives

 The center focuses on all possible space cyber threats, including security of space assets from cyber intrusions such as hijacking, jamming and obfuscation of satellite operations whether they be physical (such as blocking a satellite’s view) or electronic (spoofing, use of directed-energy weapons), satellite-to-satellite communication disruptions such as relay interruptions, and ground station defense, including protecting existing ground stations and mitigating adversarial ground stations meant to breach existing security systems.

-Center for Unified Biometrics
+Center for Unified Biometrics and Sensors

-The Center for Unified Biometrics (CUBS) is focused on advancing the fundamental science of biometrics and providing key enabling technologies to build engineered systems.
+The Center for Unified Biometrics and Sensors (CUBS) is focused on advancing the fundamental science of biometrics and providing key enabling technologies to build engineered systems.
 UB researchers are taking a unified view of biometric technologies by integrating software algorithms for accurate identification of various biometrics and data analysis (informatics) with hardware acquisition devices.

 Center of Excellence in Information Systems Assurance, Research and Education